-The story begins in the 1990s, when Sue Rodriguez, a 42-year-old mother with motor neurone disease launched a bid in the courts to overturn the law which forbade anyone helping her to kill herself.
+The story begins in the 1990s, when Sue Rodriguez, a 42-year-old mother with motor neurone disease launched a bid in the courts to overturn the law which forbade anyone helping another person’s suicide.
 Her argument rested on two bits of legislation: the decriminalisation of suicide decades earlier and Canada’s Charter of Rights and Freedoms which enshrined equality for all, including the disabled.
-Her disability would soon rob her of the ability to end her own life, a de facto right held by every able-bodied Canadian, her lawyers argued.
-Thus it was discriminatory for the law to prohibit a doctor helping her to exercise her right to die by suicide.

 The court ruled narrowly against her, but this did not quell the rumblings for change.
 Throughout the 1990s and 2000s Canada saw a string of difficult cases, including parents prosecuted for helping their disabled or ill children to die as well as more legal challenges from adults.
-Canadian politicians also regularly introduced private members’ bills into parliament which would legalise assisted suicide, although these never went very far.
+Canadian politicians also regularly introduced private members’ bills into parliament, although these never progressed far.

-In the middle of one of these sporadic debates in 2007, the ethics committee of the Canadian Medical Association (CMA) – which represents 70,000 doctors and medical students – reconsidered the issue but concluded their policy of opposition should remain unchanged: “Canadian physicians should not participate in euthanasia or assisted suicide.”
+In the middle of one of a parliamentary debate in 2007, the ethics committee of the Canadian Medical Association (CMA) – which represents 70,000 doctors and medical students – reconsidered the issue but concluded that its policy of opposition should remain unchanged: “Canadian physicians should not participate in euthanasia or assisted suicide.”

 In 2010, a Quebec MP introduced her bill to legalise euthanasia for the third time.
 It was comprehensively defeated by 228 votes to 59 in Canada’s House of Commons.

-Thus, a decade ago, Canada was in a very similar place to the UK today.
+Thus, just over a decade ago, Canada was in a very similar place to the UK today.
 There were sporadic legal and parliamentary skirmishes around assisted suicide and simmering social debate in the background.
-But no real progress towards the activists’ dream had been realised, the medical profession remained opposed and there did not appear to be a credible path to legalisation any time soon.
+But no real progress towards euthanasia had been realised, the medical profession remained opposed and there did not appear to be a credible path to legalisation any time soon.

-But then, everything changed with another court case.
+Everything changed with a court case.
 In 2011, the Civil Liberties Association in British Columbia began a fresh legal challenge in that province’s courts to the prohibition on assisting suicide.
-Among the plaintiffs were the family of Kay Carter, an 89-year old suffering from a degenerative spinal condition, who they had helped travel to the Dignitas clinic in Switzerland so she could end her own life one year earlier.
+Among the plaintiffs were the family of Kay Carter, an 89-year old suffering from a degenerative spinal condition, who had helped her travel to Dignitas, in Switzerland so she could end her own life.

-The other plaintiffs were a handful of Canadians with disabling diseases who all wished to be allowed to end their lives with the help of others, although none were terminally ill.
+The other plaintiffs were a handful of Canadians with disabilities who all wished to be allowed to end their lives with the help of others, although none were terminally ill.
 Their arguments were trained on the Supreme Court’s decision in the Rodriguez case almost 20 years earlier.

 The legal case they presented was paradoxically grounded in Canada’s constitutional protection of every citizen’s right to life.
-Under the current law, able-bodied people were at liberty to kill themselves should they wish to escape their suffering, the lawyers argued.
+Under the current law, ‘able-bodied’ people were at liberty to end their lives should they wish to escape their suffering, the lawyers argued.
 But because the criminal code prohibited anyone assisting the suicide of another, if someone with a progressive condition wanted to end their suffering by dying they were forced to do it sooner rather than later.
-Thus their constitutional right to life was infringed by the criminal law making them kill themselves before they had been overcome by disease, lost their independence and actually wanted to die.
-Echoing Rodriguez, the plaintiffs also said their Charter rights to equality for disabled people were also infringed.

 In 2012, the judges agreed and ruled the laws which made it illegal for a doctor to help a seriously ill patient to die were effectively unconstitutional.
 This ruling was suspended for one year to give the federal government time to rewrite the criminal code and thereby formally legalise assisted suicide.